 Frequently Asked Questions

-Common questions about Generative Engine Optimization, the 8-signal framework, AI citations, and GEO infrastructure.
+Common questions about Generative Engine Optimization, the 13-signal framework (8 binary infrastructure + 5 metric thresholds), AI citations, and GEO infrastructure.

 What is Generative Engine Optimization (GEO)?